Structure-Preserving High-Order Methods for the Compressible Euler Equations in Potential Temperature Formulation for Atmospheric Flows: Entropy-conservative DGSEM discretization

 \end{lemma} \begin{proof} The anti-symmetric (jump) term can be rewritten as

 Thus, the volume term reads

 where the first term is purely symmetric, and the second term is the product of a symmetric and a local contribution.
-Therefore, the rest of proof follows the same steps as the flux differencing lemma in~\cite{RUEDARAMIREZ2024112607}. \end{proof}
+Therefore, the rest of proof follows the same steps as the flux-differencing proposition in~\cite[Proposition 1]{RUEDARAMIREZ2024112607}, \revB{with

-The anti-symmetric flux \eqref{fluxg} is zero when evaluated on a single point: $\vec{g}^*(\vec{u}_j, \vec{u}_j) = 0$.
-Given the anti-symmetric property of the non-conservative flux, we can rewrite our discretization as